-Lesson 1: it is Pyramid selling.
+Lesson 1: how to spot Pyramid selling.

 BPP University has recruited what it describes as "the UK's top financial planner" to teach money management skills to its law students.